VitroGel®-Based Cell Invasion Assay Kits

 Cell invasion culture process in 30 minutes.

 Work confidently at room temperature.
-No ice bucket here.
-VitroGel®-Based Cell Invasion Assay Kits are ready to use.
+No ice bucket required.
+VitroGel® Cell Invasion Assay Kit is ready-to-use.
 There is no cross-linking agent required.
-(Click to learn how gelation works.)

 Product Data Sheet